The 15 Greatest NFL Wide Receivers of All Time

 8. Steve Largent

-What he lacked in straight-line speed, he made up for with his quickness and willingness to work the middle, and he used his tenacity to break tackles after the catch for extra yards, part of the reason he was able to finish his career averaging 16 yards per catch.
-His best individual season, in 1979, saw Largent hook up with quarterback Jim Zorn to the tune of 66 catches, 1,237 yards, nine touchdowns, and an 18.7 YPC average.
+Largent was drafted as an afterthought (the 117th pick in 1976) but he went on to lead the NFL in career receptions, yards, and touchdown catches at the time of his retirement.
+What he lacked in straight-line speed, he made up for with his quickness and willingness to work the middle, and he used his tenacity to break tackles after the catch for extra yards.
+(It’s no wonder he finished his career averaging 16 yards per catch.)
+Largent’s best individual season, in 1979, saw him hook up with Seahawks quarterback Jim Zorn to the tune of 66 catches, 1,237 yards, nine touchdowns, and an 18.7 yards-per-carry average.

 7. Terrell Owens

 NFL fans may scoff at including T.O. in any discussion about “greatness” since he became a caricature — a diva more concerned with his celebrity status than with playing football.
 However, when you look past the traveling circus that followed him to every team during his career, Owens’ game was more than adequate.
 A 6-foot-3, 226-pound specimen, Owens was too physical to be covered by corners and too fast to be matched up against safeties.
 Despite leading the league in drops while he was with Dallas, he currently ranks eighth all-time with 1,078 receptions and second all-time with 15,934 receiving yards.

 Next: A throwback makes our list …

 6. Lynn Swann